keisukefukuda/mpienv/README.md

 Now the specified "mpich-3.2" is active.

+## Running MPI application
+To run your MPI application, you need to specify a few options to the `mpiexsec` command.

+    $ # If you use Open MPI
+    $ mpienv list

+    Installed MPIs:

+      mvapich2-2.2  -> /usr/local
+      openmpi-1.6.5 -> /usr
+    * openmpi-2.1.1 -> /home/kfukuda/mpi/openmpi-2.1.1

+    $ mpiexec --prefix /home/kfukuda/mpi/openmpi-2.1.1 -n ${NP} --hostfile ${HOSTFILE} ./your.app

+    $ # If you use MPICH/MVAPICH
+    $ mpiexec --genvall -n ${NP} --hostfile ${HOSTFILE} ./your.app

+`mpienv` will provide a sophisiticated way to invoke `mpiexec`, but as of now you need to do the ugly way to run applications.

 ## Using Python together

 If you use MPI with Python and want to swtich multiple MPI